mrspaceman/my-blog-pages/_posts/2024-01-06-building-log-cabin.md

 so the front of the cabin is like this:

-Very short wall piece, then a gap, then this floating piece, then the window frame, then another very short wall piece sort of like this:
+Very short wall piece, then a gap for the door, then this floating piece, then the window frame, then another very short wall piece sort of like this:

 ```
 ======                 =====]----------[=====